Cyber Security (CSE)

 - In between the first year and the second year, a summer school addresses business opportunities within a socially relevant theme.

 - The second year offers a specialisation and a graduation project.
-The gradation project includes an internship at a company or a research institute and results in a Master thesis with a strong innovation and entrepreneurship dimension.
+The graduation project includes an internship at a company or a research institute and results in a Master thesis with a strong innovation and entrepreneurship dimension.

 To learn more about the I&E minor please click here.